Resupply of German submarines in Spain, 1940–1944

 Between 1940 and 1944 there were some 25 cases of the resupply of German submarines in Spain.
-The practice was pre-agreed between both governments in 1939, but faced with British protests related to breach of neutrality commitments, Spain started to withdraw from the scheme since late 1942.
+The practice was pre-agreed between both governments in 1939, but faced with British protests related to breach of neutrality commitments, Spain began to restrict the practice from late 1942.

 Background

 The German supply system intended to serve the navy overseas, named Etappendienst, was set up in 1911.
-Its key section, designed to supply warships active in the Atlantic, was based in Spain, and operated especially in 1914–1915.
-Dissolved after the First World War, Etappendienst was re-established in the mid-1930s; initially part of the Abwehr, in mid-1938 it was moved to the Foreign Section of OKW.
-Though technically one of 4 global Etappendienst centres, Spain became the focus of the plan; in 1934-1935 by means of various front companies the Germans constructed a network supposed to ensure supplies of fuel, sourced mostly in Latin American countries.
+Its key section, designed to supply warships active in the Atlantic Ocean, was based in Spain, and operated during World War I, especially during 1914 and 1915.
+Dissolved after the First World War, the Etappendienst was re-established in the mid-1930s, initially part of the Abwehr.
+In mid-1938 it was moved to the Foreign Section of Oberkommando der Wehrmacht (OKW).

+Although technically one of four global Etappendienst centres, Spain became the focus of the plan.
+In 1934 and 1935, by means of various front companies, the Germans constructed a network supposed to ensure supplies of fuel, sourced mostly in Latin American countries.
 Following disruption caused by the Spanish Civil War, the works were resumed in 1938.
-They were paired with official diplomatic efforts directed at the Franco government, and included plans of German investment and co-ownership of the CEPSA refinery in the Canary Islands.
-The Spanish Nationalist government remained cautious and in early 1939 OKW issued a directive which envisioned nothing more than “benevolent neutrality” of Spain should a major European conflict begin.
-This marked German reversal to the concept of supplies through cover organizations, though operated with consent of the Spanish administration.
+They were paired with official diplomatic efforts directed at the Franco government, and included plans for German investment and co-ownership of the CEPSA refinery in the Canary Islands.
+The Spanish Nationalist government remained cautious, and in early 1939 OKW issued a directive which envisioned nothing more than the "benevolent neutrality" of Spain should a major European conflict begin.
+This marked a German reversal in the idea of supplies through cover organizations.

 Negotiations

-In 1939 the Berlin and the Madrid governments discussed various options of implementing the scheme; plans varied between using Spanish or German merchant ships, servicing only submarines or also surface vessels including cruisers, replenishment taking place in ports or in some isolated bays, purchases of fuel/supplies being made in Spain or abroad.
-At one point, discouraged by Spanish reluctance, delays and ambiguity, the Germans considered reverting to entirely clandestine operations, but given tightly controlled market and heavy policing in post-war Spain, the option was abandoned as entirely unfeasible.
-Given domination of the Royal Navy, the Spaniards were principally concerned with a would-be British counter-action; on the other hand, also the Germans worked under instructions not to compromise Spanish neutrality.
-The final agreement was reached by Beigbeder and Stohrer in November 1939.
-It covered submarines only; they were to draw at night alongside a German tanker anchored in the port, take on supplies and sail off before dawn.
-Spanish authorities were supposed to close their eyes and enable provisions from land depots.
+In 1939 the German and Spanish governments discussed various options for implementing resupply.
+Plans varied between using Spanish or German merchant ships, servicing only submarines or also surface vessels including cruisers, replenishment taking place in ports or in some isolated bays, and purchases of fuel and supplies being made in Spain or abroad.
+At one point, discouraged by Spanish reluctance, delays, and ambiguity, the Germans considered reverting to entirely clandestine operations, but given tightly controlled markets and heavy policing in post-war Spain, this option was abandoned as entirely unfeasible.

+Given the dominant force of the British Royal Navy, the Spaniards were principally concerned with a would-be British counter-action, whilst the Germans worked under instructions not to compromise Spanish neutrality.
+A final agreement was reached by Juan Luis Beigbeder and Eberhard von Stohrer in November 1939.
+It covered submarines only: they were to draw at night alongside a German tanker anchored in port, take on supplies and leave port before dawn.
+Spanish authorities agreed to ignore the process and enable provisions from land depots.